-Proof Capital Inc. ("Proof") has established a conflict advisory board ("CAB") whose mandate is to provide recommendations and advice to Proof, Proof Corporate Advisory Inc. ("Proof Advisory"), Proof Proprietary Investment Fund Inc. ("PROP Fund"), Proof Asset Management Inc. ("PAM"), Qwest Investment Fund Management Ltd. (the "Manager"), and all Proof Capital Inc.'s fund(s) (the "Fund(s)") to address existing or potential conflicts of interest in the best interests of the investors of the particular fund and in compliance with all applicable laws and best practices.
+Proof Capital Inc. ("Proof") has established a conflict advisory board ("CAB") whose mandate is to provide recommendations and advice to Proof, Proof Corporate Advisory Inc. ("Proof Advisory"), Proof Proprietary Investment Fund Inc. ("PROP Fund"), Proof Asset Management Inc. ("PAM" or the "Manager"), and the Proof Capital Family of Funds (the "Fund(s)") to address existing or potential conflicts of interest in the best interests of the investors of the particular fund and in compliance with all applicable laws and best practices.
 The CAB shall have the following characteristics:

 - a.
 CAB members shall be appointed by Proof's Board of Directors.
 The CAB shall be made up of at least 3 members, and at all times the majority of members shall be representatives of the Manager, and at least one of the Manager's representatives must be from the Manager's compliance department.
 The Chair of the CAB shall be decided by the members of the CAB by a majority vote.

 - b.
 If one of the CAB appointed members cannot be present for a meeting, they may nominate an alternate to represent them from a list of alternates which is pre-approved by a unanimous decision of the CAB members.

 - c.
 Current CAB members and alternates are as follows:

 - i.
-Maurice Levesque (chair)
+Rhea Solis (chair)

 - ii.
-Gerry Hannochko
+Cameron Reid

 - iii.
 Jeremy Kaliel

 - iv.
-Denise Liew (alternate)
+Keith McLean (alternate)

-- v.
-Cameron Reid (alternate)